mattvenn/magic-inverter/README.md

     ext2spice
     quit

+To get the capacitance parasitics for a more accurate simulation:

+    extract
+    ext2spice lvs
+    ext2spice cthresh 0
+    ext2spice
+    quit

-Then in the shell type
+Then in the shell type:

     make sim